avwrgit123/Linux-Install-and-Delete-Software/README.md

 # Linux-Install-and-Delete-Software
-The script Linux Install and Delete Software.sh allow you to install/uninstall/uninstall completely software
+The script Linux Install and Uninstall Software.sh allow you to install/uninstall/uninstall completely software